ralph-bergmann/inject.dart/book/src/chapter_4_managing_application_state_through_di.md

 This pattern creates a clear separation of concerns:

-- The ViewModel handles business logic and state management
+- The view model handles business logic and state management
 - The repository handles data operations
 - The UI focuses solely on presentation